 Cuban Dance Styles Wrap-Up

-All from salsa casino dancing in the many kitchens and living rooms around Cuba, to dance clubs where reggaeton rules, bars, restaurants, and grand shows with classic huge arrangements, fierce energy, sensuality, and rhythms.
+All from salsa casino dancing in the many kitchens and living rooms around Cuba to dance clubs where reggaeton rules, bars, restaurants, and grand shows with classic huge arrangements, fierce energy, sensuality, and rhythms.

-Whether you prefer to be in the audience or participate, you can do whatever is best for you, but I strongly recommend you test the dancing shoes at least for one night while visiting Cuba!
+Whether you prefer to be in the audience or participate, you can do whatever is best for you, but I strongly recommend you test the dancing shoes for at least one night while visiting Cuba!

-Dance Classes In Havana Cuba
+Cuban Dance Style Classes In Havana Cuba!

 If you are not sure how to go about finding and booking dance classes in Havana Cuba, I have a few suggestions.

 At Casona del Son, you can take private classes or join a group class, and they offer courses in several dance styles, including Salsa Casino, Kizomba, Bachata, and Lady Styling classes.

-I have been taking classes with Tony irregularly since 2020, and he (and his esposa Loliett) are both wonderful people and fun and super skilled teachers!
+I have been taking classes with Tony irregularly since 2020, and he (and his esposa Loliett) are both wonderful people and fun and super-skilled teachers!

-You can contact them on Instagram if you are interested in this particular dance style, the beautiful kizomba is my absolute favorite, it is hard – but when it flows, it is magic.
+You can contact them on Instagram if you are interested in this particular dance style; the beautiful kizomba is my absolute favorite; it is hard – but when it flows, it is magic.
 Go find out!